h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  **force_load_balance**: Specify whether to force extra load balancing to increase training speed for small datasets and use all cores.
 This option is enabled by default.

 -  **variable_importances**: Specify whether to compute variable importance.
-This option is not enabled by default.
+This option is disabled by default.

 -  **replicate_training_data**: Specify whether to replicate the entire training dataset onto every node for faster training on small datasets.
 This option is enabled by default.

 -  `single_node_mode <algo-params/single_node_mode.html>`__: Specify whether to run on a single node for fine-tuning of model parameters.
 This option defaults to false.

 -  **shuffle_training_data**: Specify whether to shuffle the training data.
 This option is recommended if the training data is replicated and the value of **train_samples_per_iteration** is close to the number of nodes times the number of rows.
-This option is not enabled by default.
+This option is disabled by default.

 -  `missing_values_handling <algo-params/missing_values_handling.html>`__: Specify how to handle missing values (Skip or MeanImputation).
 This option defaults to MeanImputation.